Green Electricity

 Billion Cubic Feet (Bcf)

-A unit of measurement for natural gas.
-One Bcf equals 1 billion cubic feet of natural gas.
+A unit of measurement for natural gas; 1 Bcf equals 1 billion cubic feet of natural gas.

 Bring Your Own Generation (BYOG)

-PJM established this framework, expected to be implemented by August 2026, to address increasing power demand from data centers.
-The policy allows large, new, high-density loads to bypass traditional, slower interconnection queues and avoid or limit curtailment during grid stress if they co-locate and pair facilities with new, dedicated power generation.
+A framework established by PJM — and expected to be implemented by August 2026 — to address the growing strain of data center power demand.
+This policy allows new large electricity loads to bypass traditional, slower interconnection queues and avoid or limit curtailment during grid stress if the data centers agree to co-locate and pair their facilities with new, dedicated power generation.

 Bullish